dojo/docs/dojox/mobile/Accordion.rst

 If you would like to instantiate the widgets inside a child pane lazily, you can do so by specifying "lazy:true" property to the child widget.
-In this example, the CalendarLite widget is instanciated when you open the child pane first time.
+In this example, the CalendarLite widget is instantiated when you open the child pane first time.

 .. html ::